LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingAgentAssist/test-agent-assist.md

 <img class="fancyimage" style="width:800px" src="img/agentassisttutorial/message_us.png">

 Click the **Message us** button to start a conversation with the human agent on the account, which should be yourself.
-Type in any message and send to see a notification come through on the Conversational Cloud, along with an opportunity to accept the incoming conversation.
+Type in any message and send it to see a notification come through on the Conversational Cloud, along with an opportunity to accept the incoming conversation.

 <img class="fancyimage" style="width:400px" src="img/agentassisttutorial/incoming_message.png">

-Once connected, you can now test out Agent Assist simply by conversing with yourself as both the consumer and the agent.
+Once connected, you can now test out Agent Assist by conversing with yourself as both the consumer and the agent.
 To start, test the phrase “I need some help booking a flight” from your user.
 You will see both the Booking Bot and the Knowledge Base article on booking a flight recommended to your agent to help out your user.

 <img class="fancyimage" style="width:800px" src="img/agentassisttutorial/recommendations.png">
 <img class="fancyimage" style="width:450px" src="img/agentassisttutorial/recommendations_b.png">